louis-dnb/BwuWiki/docs/Guides/02contributingToWiki.md

 - Our wiki is completely open source, you can find the code <u>[**here**](https://github.com/BotWithUs/BwuWiki)</u>.
 - This wiki is a NodeJS project, which means you can run the code locally yourself, all while it updates in real time in your local browser once you save files.
+- The minimum supported NodeJS Version is 18

 :::info You can help!
     If you'd like to contriubute, you can by making a [**pull request**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to our [**master branch**](https://github.com/BotWithUs/BwuWiki)!